Resuming Exercise after Eyelid Surgery

 When can I start working out after eyelid surgery?

-• For the first week after the surgery, you should not bend over, lift heavy weights, go biking or jogging, or do high-impact exercises.
+For the first week after the surgery, you should not bend over, lift heavy weights, go biking or jogging, or do high-impact exercises.
 It is also important to avoid swimming, diving in hot tubs, and saunas for two weeks or more.
-In most cases, patients are able to resume working out in about 4 to 6 weeks’ time.
+In most cases, patients can resume working out in about 4 to 6 weeks.

 Why can’t I work out after the blepharoplasty?